willcbelcher/AC215_NutriSnap/docs/application_design.md

 ## 5. Data Versioning and Reproducibility

-- **Approach**: Instead of DVC, NutriSnap stores large artifacts in Google Cloud Storage (GCS) under versioned prefixes (`gs://nutrisnap-data/<version>/...`).
+- **Approach**: Instead of DVC, NutriSnap stores large artifacts in Google Cloud Storage (GCS) under versioned prefixes (`gs://nutrisnap-data-new/<version>/...`).
 This keeps 100GB-scale tensors out of Git, matches our GCP hosting stack, and lets any container pull the exact snapshot it needs.
 - **Owned artifacts**:
   - `src/preprocess/preprocess.py` downloads the Food-101 raw data, builds label maps + tensors, then writes them to `train/` and `eval/` folders inside the selected version prefix.
   - `src/train/train.py` consumes the processed tensors directly from the same prefix so that preprocessing and training remain tightly coupled to a version id.
-- **Environment switches** (wired into Docker Compose and CI settings): `GCS_PROJECT=ac215-471519`, `GCS_BUCKET=nutrisnap-data`, `GCS_DATA_VERSION=v1`.
+- **Environment switches** (wired into Docker Compose and CI settings): `GCS_PROJECT=ac215-471519`, `GCS_BUCKET=nutrisnap-data-new`, `GCS_DATA_VERSION=v1`.
 Changing the version variable is sufficient to branch experiments.
 - **Version history**:
-  - `v1` – Baseline preprocessing of the full Food-101 dataset (224×224 resize, ImageNet normalization) created on 2024-11-10; corresponding model artifacts live at `gs://nutrisnap-data/models/v1`.
+  - `v1` – Baseline preprocessing of the full Food-101 dataset (224×224 resize, ImageNet normalization) created on 2024-11-10; corresponding model artifacts live at `gs://nutrisnap-data-new/models/v1`.
   - `v2` – More pictures and classes included for diversity of training
   - Future experiments must append `v3`, `v4`, etc., and log the rationale plus command history in the milestone notes before promotion.
 - **Repro recipe**: